OPINION - What does the Green Padlock Really Mean?

 - Most users don't know the difference between a normal Domain Validation (DV) certificates and EV certificates.
 So this defeats the whole point.

 - Even if users did recognise the extra value in them, they still don't know if the website they are looking at uses them or not.
-Some big names use EV (Twitter, Facebook, Microsoft) but some even bigger names do not (Google, Amazon).
-So if you went on Facebook tomorrow and didn't see the all-green address bar and company name, but did see the usual green padlock, would you immediately stop and assume it's a fake site?
+Some big names use EV (Twitter, Microsoft) but some even bigger names do not (Google, Amazon).
+So if you went on Twitter tomorrow and didn't see the all-green address bar and company name, but did see the usual green padlock, would you immediately stop and assume it's a fake site?
 Nope.
 It's all too confusing at the moment.

 - Some see EV certificates as a barrier to those that can't afford them.
 Fine for Twitter to splash out on an EV cert as they can afford it, but smaller mom and pop shops struggle to justify the cost.
 Though it has to be said that all certs are getting cheaper and cheaper and an EV cert can be picked up for less than €100 now.

 - Similarly it can be time consuming to get them as you have to provide ownership of the name used in the domain.
 This can involve sending legal documents back and forth and the CA verifying them and then performing their other checks.
+Though in a lot of ways that's entirely the point, it would be better if it was somehow easier to verify legitimacy.

 - Some names potentially are not valid for EV certificates without registering the brand name and/or setting up a company in that name.
 Wildcard certs are also deliberately not allowed for EV certs.
 Non-companies (e.g. a little blog like this), would struggle to qualify for an EV cert without registering the name as a company.